Is handmade soap better than mass produced soap products?

-We make our soap in small batches using the cold process method.
-Which means that heat is not required to make the soap.
-We mix distilled water and plant-based oils along with something to turn them into soap, sodium hydroxide, which is also known as lye.
-We then add essential oils and any natural additives (ground oatmeal, green tea powder, charcoal powder, clay, etc.), unrefined sea salt to harden the soap, and rosemary leaf extract as an antioxidant.
-The mixture is blended together and poured into molds.
-After a day or two, the soap is unmolded, cut into bars and cured for a minimum of four weeks before it’s ready to be used.
+We craft our soap in small batches using the cold process method, eliminating the need for heat during production.
+Our process involves combining distilled water and plant-based oils with sodium hydroxide, also known as lye, to create the soap base.
+Essential oils and natural additives, such as ground oatmeal, charcoal powder, and clay, are added, along with unrefined sea salt for soap hardening and rosemary leaf extract as an antioxidant.
+The mixture is meticulously blended by hand and poured into molds.
+After a day or two, the soap is unmolded, cut into bars, and undergoes a minimum several-week curing process before it is ready for sale.

 What makes your soap different from the other cold process soaps?